Skip to content

 Source: ritdye.com

-If your gang enjoys an annual Easter egg hunt, recycle it as one of your 4th of July ideas this year.
-Hide small prizes like sparklers, noisemakers, or American-flag-adorned sunglasses and party hats in an age-appropriate zone, whether that means the house, yard, or neighborhood.
+Hide small prizes like sparklers, noisemakers, party hats, or American-flag-adorned sunglasses in a safe, age-appropriate zone, whether that's your house, yard, or neighborhood.

 Then, choose a hunt style: